Sanglorian/orcus/Orcus Monsters - current.md

 > ∢	**Rally Point** (standard, refresh 5, 6)
 > Near burst 5; allies in the burst shift 3 squares.
 Allies that end up adjacent to the centurion gain a +1 power bonus to attack and damage rolls until the end of the centurion’s next turn.
 > **Heart of the Legion**
-> When adjacent to at least two apefolk allies, the centurion receives a +1 power bonus to all defenses.
+> When adjacent to an ally, the centurion receives a +1 power bonus to all defenses.

 > #### Apefolk Infiltrator